Skip to Main Content

 • The final product of a group assessment

-• Me in a Minute video that promotes your acquired knowledge and capabilities
+• A short video that promotes your acquired knowledge and capabilities

 • Your unit code and student number